 At age 87, in an interview conducted by Emily Retter for an article that appeared in The Mirror on May 3, 2014, Vrba’s first wife Gerta Vrbova confirmed Gilbert’s private opinion and Linn’s public one.
 Retter records: He [Vrba] told Gerta what had finally pushed him to risk his dangerous escape.
 “There had been a ‘family camp’ at Auschwitz, a place where families were kept together that the Nazis had set up only to fool the Red Cross in case they visited,” she recalls.
 “There were 3,000 Jews there and Rudi had fallen in love with one of them.
 Then one night, after six months with no sign of the Red Cross, the Nazis rounded them all up and gassed them.
 Children, women, everyone.
 That was it.
 He knew he had to escape.
 For himself, but also to tell the world what was happening.
 He’d heard rumours the Hungarian Jews would be next and the Nazis were building new gas chambers.”

 Claude Lanzmann’s essential interviews with Filip Müller and Vrba are the most powerful and persuasive evidence to support a claim that Gerta Vrbova, Sir Martin Gilbert and this website are most likely right in emphasizing the extent to which fate of the Czech Family Camp motivated Rudolf Vrba’s desire to escape.
-[For transcriptions, visit VRBA IN SHOAH on this site.]

 From the majority of books and articles pertaining to the Vrba-Wetzler Report, it seems clear that both Holocaust experts and Auschwitz memoirists have been reluctant to speculate on the enormous impact of Rudolf Vrba’s ultra-tragic love affair with the slightly older Alice Munk.
 But the Nazis not only stole billions of dollars-worth of properties, art, household, gold, silver and art.
 They also stole something far more precious to him.
 The Nazis stole his first love.
 Then they gassed her to death.
 Then they incinerated her.
 If it is crass to include the fact that his first love literally went up in smoke, one still needs to be crass.
 If it is crass to mention that some of his teenage seed might have still been inside her when she was murdered, the conjecture must still be made.
 This, more than the imminent deaths of possibly 800,000 people he did not know, could have been Rudolf Vrba’s primary motive for escaping Auschwitz—to avenge the death of Alice Munk.

 In terms of maintaining Vrba’s own sanity and self-esteem within a hideous landscape of cruelty and degradation, the Family Camp was a potent and constant reminder that “normal life” could still exist, that Auschwitz really was an aberration.
 Consequently, it is hard not to conclude that the suicide of the Family Camp’s most universally-admired personality Fredy Hirsch, after Vrba has served as the chief intermediary between Hirsch and the camp underground, also would have had a significant impact on Vrba’s psyche.
-If Alice Munk was the most beautiful personality, there are many viewpoints to suggest that Hirsch was the most admirable.
+[If Alice Munk was the most beautiful personality in his eyes; many viewpoints suggest that Hirsch was the most admirable.]
 From all reports, Hirsch attended to the youths in the Family Camp with remarkable charm and wisdom; he managed to keep many of the Czech youngsters miraculously sane and even occasionally happy.
 Tasked with the mission of convincing Hirsch to serve as the leader of an uprising within the Family Camp, Vrba felt obliged to assert some pressure on Hirsch to comply as quickly as possible.
 When Hirsch demurred, when Vrba’s arguments for action failed, and when Hirsch chose to commit suicide instead, negating the slim viability of an uprising, Vrba, to put it crudely, had blood on his hands.
 That is, at the very least, he must have felt at least partially responsible for Hirsch’s untimely demise.
 If he had succeeded in convincing Hirsch to lead a rebellion, could there have been–by some miracle–a different outcome for the Czech Family Camp?
 Could he have handled the negotiations with Hirsch any differently?

 One can only speculate on such matters.
 Some historians have suggested that possibly Hirsch had only asked for some medication to calm his nerves.
 If the Nazis had got wind of the plan to designate the most widely-admired person in the Czech Family Camp to lead a revolt, quite possibly they might have overdosed or poisoned him with medication without his knowledge.
 Even the Nazis admired and liked Hirsch.
 The likes of Dr. Mengele and Eichmann had visited his compound to witness the education of youngsters and they had voiced their approval.
 Hirsch was something of a miracle worker.
 The death rate of children under his direction and care was near zero.
 He was such an inspirational figure that even the fact that he was openly gay did not provoke enmity.
 Therefore, if the Nazis knew that such a charismatic figure was to foment an uprising, their own efforts to quell any such a revolt could not only result in the death of many German soldiers; it could be a black mark on the record of the Auschwitz administration.